Trump announces Iran ceasefire extension but says blockade remains

 United States President Donald Trump has announced an extension to the ceasefire with Iran, saying that the US military will hold off its planned attack to allow more time for Tehran to put forward a proposal to end the war.

-Trump said the move on Tuesday comes at the request of Pakistani mediators.
+The move on Tuesday comes at the request of Pakistani mediators, according to Trump.
 The truce was set to expire on Wednesday.

 Recommended Storieslist of 3 items